Skip to main content

 Where:

-As of iOS 10, Apple requires that the launch URL prefix for the external app is added to the whitelist during the app build.
-Please open a Salesforce ticket to campusM Support to whitelist the external apps.
+As of iOS 10, Apple requires that the launch URL prefix for the external app is added to the allow list during the app build.
+Please open a Salesforce ticket to campusM Support to add the external apps to the allow list.

 External App URL Elements